ilias-balah/pyspark-hands-on/readme.md

 ### 3️⃣ Extract Resources and Set Environment Variables

-You can use the following PowerShell script to automatically extract the resources and configure your system environment :
+The following PowerShell script can be used to automatically extract the resources and configure the system environment :

 <details>
 <summary>📜 Click to expand PowerShell setup script</summary>